-TRIO IS BUILT ON RELATIONSHIPS
+SSS IS BUILT ON RELATIONSHIPS

-All TRIO SSS programming is based on understanding the relationship between the student's unique characteristics and environment, as well as how both can be influenced by working with the student to reach the desired academic goals.
-To cultivate this understanding, all program participants are assigned an SSS adviser who works with their assigned students throughout the year.
-Students are assigned an adviser every year until they graduate.
-SSS advisers meet with students for half hour, one-on-one appointments at least twice a semester.
-All newly admitted SSS students are required to participate in an hour-long intake meeting to review their current academic plan of study, study skills and goals.
+All TRIO SSS programming is based on understanding the relationship between the student's unique characteristics and environment, as well as how both can be influenced by working with the student to reach desired academic goals.
+To cultivate this understanding, all program participants are assigned an SSS advisor who works with their assigned students throughout the year.
+Students are assigned an advisor every year until they graduate.
+SSS advisors meet with students for half hour, one-on-one appointments at least twice a semester.
+All newly admitted SSS students are required to participate in an hour-long intake meeting to review their current academic plan of study, study skills, and goals.
 During the intake meeting each student is individually advised on how the SSS program can be personalized to fit his or her needs.

-The relationship that develops between the SSS adviser and the student is the foundation of the project.
-These strong relationships promote retention by providing students with a resource on campus to whom they can address questions and concerns.
-This relationship also helps create a sense of belonging for students that is not limited to any designated physical space on campus - students also have a University staff member who knows them well and acts in their best interests.
-During student meetings SSS advisers address issues relating to academics (securing tutoring support, course selection and registration and degree audit requirements) as well as non-academic issues (understanding financial aid, getting involved in student life and becoming familiar with the on-campus processes).
-To ensure consistency, SSS advisers use a standard checklist of meeting topics.
+The relationship that develops between the SSS advisor and the student is the foundation for the project.
+These strong relationships promote retention by providing students a resource on campus to whom they can address questions and concerns.
+This relationship also helps create a sense of belonging for students that is not limited to any designated physical space on campus; students also have a University staff member who knows them well and acts in their best interests.
+During student meetings, SSS advisors address issues relating to academics (securing tutoring support, course selection, and registration and degree audit requirements) as well as non-academic issues (understanding financial aid, getting involved in student life, and becoming familiar with on-campus processes).
+To ensure consistency, SSS advisors use a standard checklist of meeting topics.

-Consistency of service is emphasized in the extensive training SSS advisers receive prior to meeting with any students.
-At the end of the training, which typically lasts between three to five days, members of the advising staff are equipped with a resource manual and access to online documents, assessment tools and additional training resources in a database.
-Advisers are encouraged to add to their opportunities for training seminars and conferences.
+Consistency of service is emphasized in the extensive training SSS advisors receive prior to meeting with any students.
+At the end of the training, which typically lasts between three to five days, members of the advising staff are equipped with a resource manual and access to online documents, assessment tools, and additional training resources in a database.
+Advisors are encouraged to add to their growing expertise as they progress professionally.
+Whenever possible, advisors and staff are offered opportunities for training seminars and conferences.